E. T. Joshua Airport

 E.T.
 Joshua Airport (ICAO: TVSV), formerly known as Arnos Vale Airport, was an airport located in Arnos Vale, near Kingstown, on the island of Saint Vincent.
 The airport was named for Ebenezer Theodore Joshua, the first chief minister of Saint Vincent and the Grenadines.
 The airport was a hub for Grenadine Airways, Mustique Airways and SVG Air.

 The airport formerly housed the St. Vincent Outstation of the Eastern Caribbean Civil Aviation Authority.

 When Saint Vincent's Argyle International Airport opened on 14 February 2017, the E.T.
 Joshua airport was simultaneously decommissioned.

 History

-The then Arnos Vale Airport succeeded the Diamond Airfield as St. Vincent’s main and only airport in the 1960s.
+The then Arnos Vale Airport succeeded the Diamond Airfield as St. Vincent's main and only airport in the 1960s.

-Airlines and Destinations
+Airlines and destinations

 Passenger Airlines

 All flights transferred to Argyle International Airport.

 Cargo Airlines

 All flights transferred to Argyle International Airport.

-Post-Closure Development Plans
+Post-closure development plans

 The Government planned to close the airport to make room for a new city at Arnos Vale.
 On September 14, 2020, Finance Minister Camillo Gonsalves, in a Facebook post, provided an update on the conversion of the old ET Joshua Airport terminal building to a “modern retail and entertainment plaza”, known as “The Joshua Centre”.

-The project is the brainchild of the National Properties Ltd, a state-owned company which has custody of the building and the grounds surrounding it.

 The shopping centre is expected to be completed in March 2021.